Kesha Ram Hinsdale

 Kesha Ram Hinsdale (born August 2, 1986) is an American activist and politician who is the majority leader of the Vermont Senate.
-She served in the Vermont House of Representatives from 2009 to 2016, representing the Chittenden 6-4 District (numbered Chittenden 3-4 before 2012), which encompasses the Hill Section of Burlington and the University of Vermont.
+She served in the Vermont House of Representatives from 2009 to 2016, representing the Chittenden 6-4 District (numbered Chittenden 3–4 before 2012), which encompasses the Hill Section of Burlington and the University of Vermont.
 In her early career, Ram was the youngest member of the House of Representatives and the youngest state legislator in the country.
 She is the youngest Indian American to ever serve in state elected office.

 In 2016, Ram finished third in the Democratic primary for lieutenant governor of Vermont.
 In 2020, Ram finished second in the Democratic primary race for the six at-large State Senate seats from Chittenden County.
 In the November general election, she was one of five Democrats elected to the State Senate, along with one Progressive.
 She is a great-great-granddaughter of Sir Ganga Ram.

 Early life and education

 Born to a Jewish mother and Hindu father, Ram grew up in Los Angeles, California, where her parents ran an Irish pub.
-Sir Ganga Ram, her great-great-grandfather, was a supervising engineer and philanthropist in British India and her aunt is Shreela Flather, a life peer in the British House of Lords.
+Sir Ganga Ram, her great-great-grandfather, was a supervising engineer and philanthropist in British India and her aunt, Shreela Flather, was a life peer in the British House of Lords.
 She graduated from Santa Monica High School in 2004.
 After graduating, she moved from California to Vermont to attend the University of Vermont, where she graduated magna cum laude in 2008 with a Bachelor of Science in natural resource planning and a Bachelor of Arts in political science.
 She was awarded a Truman Scholarship.
 While at the University of Vermont she served as student body president.
 Her first elected position was as Student Council President in fifth grade.
 Ram earned a Master of Public Administration from the Harvard Kennedy School in 2018.